Meet OUR Team

 CO-founder & President

-Joanna Luan
+• Joanna Luan

-VICE PRESIDENT
+VICE PRESIDENT AND SOCIAL MEDIA DIRECTOR

 Orchid Yan

-Orchid Yan is a rising senior at Fettes College Guangzhou whose artistic vision is deeply intertwined with advocacy.
+Orchid Yan is a a senior at Fettes College Guangzhou whose artistic vision is deeply intertwined with advocacy.
 With a passion for using art as a catalyst for change, she has created exhibitions centered on environmentalism and feminism, bringing pressing social issues into the public eye through creative expression.
 Her works have earned many international awards, affirming both her artistic talent and the strength of her message.
+Beyond the canvas, Orchid is equally committed to leadership and global advocacy.
+As Vice-President of GirlsB4Girls, she leads design initiatives, organizes workshops, and spearheads projects addressing period poverty—developing brochures, distributing pad kits, and amplifying awareness worldwide.
+She has also hosted international fundraisers to support these causes, combining creativity with activism to generate tangible impact.

-Sophia Loe
+• Sophia Loe

 COMMUNICATION DIRECTOR

-My name is Sophia, and I’m a Grade 8 student at Collingwood School.
+My name is Sophia, and I am a student at Collingwood School.
 I am thrilled to be a part of this organization.
 I’m deeply passionate about improving female hygiene and education, especially in underdeveloped areas where access to menstrual products and hygiene knowledge is limited.
 I believe that by working together, we can make a significant impact on the lives of many women and girls, helping them to manage their health with dignity and confidence.
 I’m excited to contribute to our mission and learn from my peers as we strive to make a positive difference.

-Angela Wan
+• Angela Wan

 FINANCIAL MANAGER

-Angela Wan is an eleventh-grade student at Shawnigan Lake School on Vancouver Island with a keen interest in global affairs and the lives of women around the world.
+Angela Wan is a senior student at Shawnigan Lake School on Vancouver Island with a keen interest in global affairs and the lives of women around the world.
 Through her observations, she has recognized significant challenges in women’s safety and health, particularly in areas where menstrual products are unaffordable or inaccessible.
 Aware of the risks posed by this lack of access, such as infections and other health issues, Angela is determined to develop initiatives that will make menstrual products available to women globally, ensuring their well-being and safety.

-james chen
+• james chen

 FINANCIAL ASSISTANT

-I'm James, a Grade 9 student who lives in Vancouver.
+I'm James, a student who lives in Vancouver.
 I would like to join Girls4Grisl because irls4Girls focuses on empowering young women by providing them with leadership skills and confidence-building opportunities.
 Being part of this community can help you develop a strong sense of self and leadership abilities.
 Not only that but i can participate in Engaging in various activities and programs can help you grow personally and professionally.
 Whether it's through workshops, community service, or networking events, you can develop new skills and discover new interests.
 As well as You can be part of initiatives that work towards positive social change and advocate for issues that matter to you.
 Girls4Girls often engages in projects that address gender inequality and support social justice.

-Teresa Li
+• Teresa Li

 MARKETING MANAGER

-Teresa Li is an eighth-grade student at Crofton House School in Vancouver, BC, with a passion for sewing and creating unique clothing designs.
+Teresa Li is a student at Crofton House School in Vancouver, BC, with a passion for sewing and creating unique clothing designs.
 Her desire to join GirlsB4Girls stems from her compassionate nature and her empathy for girls who lack the same support she’s been fortunate to receive.
 Teresa feels a strong responsibility to help women gain essential knowledge about menstruation and access to basic hygiene products, especially in areas where support is scarce.
 With this commitment in mind, she joined GirlsB4Girls, believing in her ability to make a meaningful impact by raising awareness and reducing inequities in women's healthcare in underserved communities.

-Amy Liu
+• Amy Liu

 RESEARCHER

-Jiayi Liu
+• Jiayi Liu

 EVENT PLANNER